Platform comparison

 - Through the UMA Optimistic Oracle on Polygon: a proposer submits the outcome, a two-hour challenge window opens, and USDC payouts settle automatically once the result is final.

-- What does it cost to trade on Polymarket Scam??
+- What does Polymarket cost to trade?

-- Zero.
-Polymarket Scam? routes every order to the live Polymarket order book; the only cost is the Polygon network fee, typically under $0.01 per transaction.
+- Polymarket itself charges 0% — the only cost is the Polygon network fee, typically under $0.01 per transaction.
+Off-chain venues like Kalshi or Betfair charge 2-7% commission.

 Trade US-Iran Final Nuclear Deal by…? on Polymarket Scam?